jjs-dev/jjs/man/src/sysroot.md

 __Note__: When running JJS on cluster, make sure sysroot is shared (e.g., using NFS) between all instances.

 * Initialize directory structure.
-You can use `jjs-init-sysroot` CLI utility for it.
+You can use `jjs-mkroot` CLI utility for it.
 * Configure JJS (TODO: page about it).
 * Setup `$ROOT/opt` - toolchain root.

 You can use various strategies to setup toolchain root.
 The simplest is to bind-mount / - this is appropriate for testing, but it is unsecure (as a possible attack, hacker can cpp-include /etc/shadow).
 Another option is to rebuild all compilers and interpreters from source with appropriate configure options.
 However, this approach can take much time.
-Finally, you can use strace-based toolchain installing.
-It is secure, fast and easy to use. check `/soft/example-linux.ps1` for details/
+Finally, you can use `ptrace`-based toolchain installing.
+It is secure, fast and easy to use. check `soft/example-linux.ps1` for details.